White noise: Generation

 White noise may be generated digitally with a digital signal processor, microprocessor, or microcontroller.
 Generating white noise typically entails feeding an appropriate stream of random numbers to a digital-to-analog converter.
 The quality of the white noise will depend on the quality of the algorithm used.

 Informal use

 The term is sometimes used as a colloquialism to describe a backdrop of ambient sound, creating an indistinct or seamless commotion.
-Following are some examples:
+Some examples include: